-The idea is that Traces are not inert, but carry potential.
+The idea is that traces are not inert, but are carriers of potential.

 They can be reactivated, and their reactivation makes it possible to trigger a new event which continues the creative process from which they came, but in a new iteration.

 Thus, the anarchive is not the documentation of past activity.